N. P. Hafiz Mohamad

+Writer Subhash Chandran released his novel 'Harmonium', a biographical fiction based on the life of music director M.S.
+Baburaj, in Kozhikode on December 16, 2023.
+It was published by mathrubhumi Books.

-His works include Poovum Puzhayum, Koottaksharam, Pranayadancharatthil, Cheriya Cheriya Meenukalum Valiya Malsyavum (Stories); Pravaasikalude Pusthakam, Manassinte Arogyam, Samoohathinte Arogyam, Paikkanum Pareeksha Ezhuthanum Padikkaam, Makkalude Padanam, Ramsan: Prasakthiyum Pradhanyavum, Keralatthile Muslim Sthreekalude Varthamana Kalam (Non Fiction); Thallakkurangum Pullippuliyum, Bahumaanyanaya Padusha, Kanakamalayile Nidhivetta, Arabinaatile Nadodikkathakal, Akashatthu Oru Adbudhayathra, Vellinilavinte Katha (Children's literature).
+His other works include Poovum Puzhayum, Koottaksharam, Pranayadancharatthil, Cheriya Cheriya Meenukalum Valiya Malsyavum (Stories); Pravaasikalude Pusthakam, Manassinte Arogyam, Samoohathinte Arogyam, Paikkanum Pareeksha Ezhuthanum Padikkaam, Makkalude Padanam, Ramsan: Prasakthiyum Pradhanyavum, Keralatthile Muslim Sthreekalude Varthamana Kalam (Non Fiction); Thallakkurangum Pullippuliyum, Bahumaanyanaya Padusha, Kanakamalayile Nidhivetta, Arabinaatile Nadodikkathakal, Akashatthu Oru Adbudhayathra, Vellinilavinte Katha (Children's literature).

 Along with his position at Farook College, he was an honorary director of the Suraksha De-Addiction and Counselling Centre where he helped hundreds of alcohol addicts and their families to escape their trauma and lead productive lives.

-An expert on the problems of Indian expatriates in the Persian Gulf, he has conducted numerous workshops for them.
-He is also a well known trainer and counsellor.
+He has written and conducted workshops on issues affecting Indian expatriates in the Persian Gulf.
+He has also worked as a trainer and counsellor.